Preparing the Cluster

-Within the context of the Mayastor application, a "Mayastor Node" is a Kubernetes worker node on which is scheduled an instance of a Mayastor data plane pod, so is thus capable of hosting a Storage Pool and exporting Persistent Volumes (PV).
-A MSN makes use of block storage device(s) attached to it to contribute storage capacity to its pool(s), which supply backing storage for the Persistent Volumes provisioned on the parent cluster by Mayastor.
+In the context of the Mayastor application, a "Mayastor Node" (MSN) is a Kubernetes worker node on which is scheduled an instance of a Mayastor data plane pod and which is thus capable of hosting storage "pools" and exporting Persistent Volumes (PV) to application pods within the cluster.
+A MSN makes use of block storage device(s) attached to it to contribute storage capacity to its pool(s), which supply backing storage for the Persistent Volumes dynamically-provisioned on the cluster by Mayastor.

-echo 512 | sudo tee /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages
+echo 1024 | sudo tee /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages

 This change should also be made persistent across reboots by adding the required value to the file

-echo vm.nr_hugepages = 512 | sudo tee -a /etc/sysctl.conf
+echo vm.nr_hugepages = 1024 | sudo tee -a /etc/sysctl.conf

-All worker nodes in the cluster which are intended to operate as MSNs should be labelled with the OpenEBS engine type "mayastor".
-This label is used as a selector by the Mayastor Daemonset, which will be deployed during the next stage of the installation.
-Here we demonstrate the correct labeling of a worker node named "node1":
+All worker nodes which will have Mayastor pods running on them must be labelled with the OpenEBS engine type "mayastor".
+This label will be used as a node selector by the Mayastor Daemonset, which is deployed as a part of the Mayastor data plane components installation.
+To add this label to a node, execute:

-kubectl label node node1 openebs.io/engine=mayastor
+kubectl label node <node_name> openebs.io/engine=mayastor